 Joey: Wow.
 That answers some of the questions.
 That's incredible.

 Richard: Yeah.
 We used to live in Cambridge, but we moved out here because we wanted to buy a house and you can't.
 You can't buy houses in Cambridge unless you're like extremely rich.
 The only thing we could afford was like a garage.
-Like a car storage.
+Like car storage.
 A single small garage.

 Joey: Wow.
 But it's worked out.
 You work remotely and stuff.